Alien 2: On Earth: Plot

 The group retreats though they are forced to initially go back to retrieve their equipment.
 The group splits up into teams to search for a way out, but to no avail.
 During the search Thelma reflects on what is happening and wonders if the disappearance of the astronauts is connected.
-Maurine stumbles upon a group of aliens who kill her and Burt who tries to save her.
+Maurine stumbles upon what seems like a living wall, which drags her into it and subsequently kills her and Burt who tries to save her.
 Roy hurts his ankle and is forced to sit and rest.
 Cliff opts to go and locate Burt and Maurine while the others rest.
 Thelma telepathically warns Cliff of a nearby alien after their radio goes dead, though Cliff is killed by the alien.
 Thelma and the others find Cliff who is actually an alien in disguise.
 Thelma uses her abilities to explode the imposter's head revealing the alien.
 The alien attacks the other member of the group while Thelma and Roy outrun the alien and escape the caves.
 On their way back to the city, they discover a police car, but no police officers are in sight.
 They stop at the roadside café again, but no one is there.
 Roy tries to call for help on a payphone, but no operator is available.
 They get back into the car and continue to drive to the city.

 Thelma and Roy finally get back to the city, but strangely, they cannot find anyone.
-They stop at the bowling alley, only to find that it is also empty.
+They stop at the bowling alley that was seen earlier in the film, only to find that it is also empty.
 Roy goes to the back, only to be killed by an alien waiting there.
-The alien chases Thelma through the bowling alley, until she hits it in the head and leaves.
+The alien chases Thelma through the bowling alley, until she dodges an attack from it and escapes.
 Thelma runs through the empty city streets, calling for help but getting no answer.
 She finally stops yelling and sits down in an intersection.
 Suddenly, text shoots at the screen, warning the audience "You may be next!", implying that the aliens have taken over Earth.